kylehuang041/Calculator/README.md

 Linux terminal (bad GUI): type make in terminal

-Executable (not working): Install Calculator.exe and open it
+Executable (not working): Download Calculator.exe and run it

-Download Calculator.exe and run it